luquelab/transient-dynamics/bin/README.md

 ## WHAT
 This folder contains basic scripts and executable files.
+Within this folder is the original code that inspired the current code, the one labeled '-artifact' contains the code which inspired the more recent code utilized in the manuscript, "Finite Observation Framework Predicts Tipping Points in Transient Dynamics."
+The one labeled '-current' is the code which is used within the manuscript and differs from the original code, being inspired but not building off the code.